scp756-221/term-project-ganfancrew/ci/README.md

 to regenerate the `compose.yaml` file that will actually define the test.

 **Do not directly modify `compose.yaml`.
 Only modify `compose-tpl.yaml` and run `make` to regenerate `compose.yaml`.**

-## Utility scripts

-The following scripts are simple utilities that may prove useful:

-* `create-local-tables.sh`: Create the two DynamoDB tables in a local instance.
-This does not have to be done for a regular test, in which the Python code creates the tables.
-But when running manual tests, you may use this script to create the tables.
-* `quick-test.sh`: A quick test of a running system, this creates a single song on the music table.
-Because the music system accepts multiple "creates" of the same song (giving each instance a different UUID), you can call this multiple times without error.